 You no longer have to keep your moonshining business a secret — depending on what you’re distilling.
-On April 17, the creator of the PicoStill from PicoBrew home craft beer brewing system introduced what it’s calling the PicoStill, an attachment to the PicoBrew that will allow you to legally distill hop oils or water.
+Last April, the creator of the PicoStill from PicoBrew home craft beer brewing system introduced what it’s calling the PicoStill, an attachment to the PicoBrew that will allow you to legally distill hop oils or water.

-PicoBrew recently launched a Kickstarter campaign for its most affordable craft brewing system.
-Known as the Pico C, this must-have device for all craft beer fanatics will set you back just $329.
-But perhaps more exciting is the newly introduced option of the PicoStill add-on.
+The PicoStill was introduced shortly after PicoBrew launched a Kickstarter campaign for its most affordable craft brewing system, the Pico C (which ultimately became the most well-funded food Kickstarter campaign ever, raising over $1.9 million).
+But as exciting as the brewer itself was, the PicoStill add-on truly stole the show.
 The accessory can be used to produce hop oil, which can replace the more lengthy process of dry hopping in brewing.
 Hop oil can quickly infuse beer with the aromas of hops that dry hopping might otherwise take up to a week to accomplish.

 The PicoStill makes use of its copper distilling coil and glass infusion chamber, which sits over the Pico C Keg.
 The coil heats a clean container of water, then the vacuumed container of the PicoStill lets it boil at a low temperature.
-Then, the resulting vapors run through the hops (or whatever else you may have in the Still), extracting oils, and then cool back down by way of another coil, condensing back into liquid form in another container.
+Then, the resulting vapors run through the hops (or whatever else you may have in the PicoStill), extracting oils, and then cool back down by way of another coil, condensing back into liquid form in another container.
 Really, it’s just a miniature version of a real still, and is therefore capable of distilling not only hop oils, but also essential oils, water, and sure, spirits as well.
 Just make sure that you have the proper licenses and permits to do that.